tinhpv/LearnOrDie/GCD/README.md

 - "SYNCHRONOUSLY" = first task have to DONE so that the next task can be dispatched to the queue.
 - so, second task DOES NOT return because it's waiting for the first task to be done.
 - also, this is a SERIAL queue, have to execute tasks in order (first task have to be done > second task could starts)
-- ... and the first task canNOT be done because of the second task.
+- the first can’t finish because it’s waiting for the second to finish, but the second can’t finish because it’s waiting for the first to finish.
-- 1st task waits for 2nd task and conversely. >>> DEADLOCK!

 Another one:
 ```swift